HookRace/hookrace-web/www/_posts/2016-06-06-introduction-to-metaprogramming-in-nim.markdown

   release lock
 {% endhighlight %}

 Now we will never forget to call `release lock`.
+You could use this to make a higher level locking library that only exposes `withLock` instead of the lower-level `acquire` and `release` primitives.

 ## Macros
 Just like templates, macros are executed at compiletime.
 But with templates you can only do constant substitutions in the AST.
 With macros you can analyze the passed arguments and create a new AST at the current position in any way you want.
-An nice property of Nim is that these compiletime macros are also written in regular Nim code, so there is no need to learn another language.
+A nice property of Nim is that these compiletime macros are also written in the regular Nim language, so there is no need to learn another language.

 A simple way to create an AST is to use `parseStmt` and `parseExpr` to parse the regular textual representation into a NimNode.
 For example